Double Vision

 Our doctors are nationally recognized for their expertise in utilizing specialty contact lenses, and one use of specialty contact lenses is to treat double vision.
 Our doctors have focused their career on the latest applications and options for fitting specialty contact lenses and they regularly present to other doctors at both local and national meetings.

 There are options for managing vision in cases of double vision, including adding prism to glasses or lenses, specialty contact lenses, and the use of vision therapy.
 During an initial comprehensive exam, the doctor will discuss all available options.
-One of the benefits of visiting Raleigh Contact Lens Institute is the amount of one-on-one time with the doctor, which allows for plenty of time to ask questions and evaluate all options.
+One of the benefits of visiting the Raleigh Contact Lens Institute is the amount of one-on-one time with the doctor, which allows for plenty of time to ask questions and evaluate all options.